On March 8th each year, the world celebrates International Women’s Day.

 In order to effectively embrace equity, we must recognise that every woman and girl has different circumstances and needs, affected by a multitude of factors such as ethnicity, socio-economic background, and sexual identity.
 Support must be tailored to their unique circumstances.

 Many of our partners work daily to achieve this kind of long-term systemic change, and specifically to improve women and girls’ participation in society.
 Today, we acknowledge and celebrate each and every one of our partners working towards this change.
-We are sharing the stories of four of them – African Women in Media, Aúna, KRYSS Network, and Unbias the News.
+We are sharing the stories of six of them – African Women in Media, Aúna, KRYSS Network, Unbias the News, International Women's Media Foundation, and Global Press.

 The efforts of these organisations range from supporting women to work effectively in the African media, to run for political office in Mexico, to achieve meaningful internet access in Malaysia, and to create a new kind of journalism that looks more like the audience it serves.